 The costs are not only environmental.
-Americans, as motorists and taxpayers, subsidize the com ethanol industry by anywhere from five to 10 billion bucks a year, depending.
-For example, geezers who still can might recall that ethanol was a child of the 1970s oil crisis (actually, crises).
-The United States had a great deal of corn, and not a whole lot of oil.
+Americans, as motorists and taxpayers, subsidize the com ethanol industry by anywhere from five to ten billion bucks a year, depending.
+For example, geezers who are still able to might recall that ethanol was a child of the 1970s oil crisis (actually, crises).
+The United States then had a great deal of corn, and not a whole lot of oil.
 To encourage the use of ethanol as an oil substitute, Congress in 1978 agreed to give a federal tax-credit to refiners and marketers of gasoline that contained ethanol.

 The credit, which has been renewed periodically ever since, and extends in its present form until 2010, is 51 cents per gallon of ethanol used.
 The subsidy was intended to help stimulate demand until the ethanol industry could get on its feet.
 That was nearly 30 years ago, and the industry has yet to take a step without a helping hand.
 The credit's backers argue that some subsidy is still needed because it still costs more to process the stuff than it does to process gasoline, but that is a better argument for not making it at all.

 Cheaper ethanol can be had.
 The problem is that the people who make it don't belong to the Farm Bureau.
 Brazil's tropical climate allows that nation to produce ethanol from sugar cane, which is cheaper than corn ethanol, packs more energy punch per gallon and is easier on the environment, assuming farmers don't clear forests to grow it.
 Alas for motorists, Congress during President Jimmy Carter's administration slapped a tariff on imported ethanol to protect the infant industry in this country.
 At 54 cents a gallon, the tariff prices Brazilian ethanol out of the U.S. market.

 Both Illinois U.S. senators voted last year to extend the tariff, arguing that imports are not needed because "domestic ethanol production is sufficient and expanding."
 Expanding?
-Bloated might be more accurate, considering that it has been crammed with price subsidies and tax subsidies and artificial demand in the form of mandated blends and spared strenuous competition from leaner producers.
+Bloated might be more accurate, considering that it has been crammed with price subsidies and tax subsidies and artificial demand in the form of mandated blends and thus spared strenuous competition from leaner producers.